jbyibm/cics-genapp/wazideploy-samples/python/evidence_database/db2_evidence_readme.md

 - Same artifact path = same artifact (reused across multiple steps)
 - Many-to-many relationship between STEP and ARTIFACT via `STEP_ARTIFACT` junction table
 - When an artifact with the same path is encountered, the existing artifact is linked instead of creating a duplicate
-- The `ARTIFACT_HASH` field has been removed from the schema

 ---